ohshitgorillas/ReducedReachKBLayer/README.md

 ### Left Hand (main functions + modifiers)
-1. `q` toggles the layer on/off
+1. `q` opens the numpad layer
 2. `w` → ⌃ on Mac, ⊞ on Windows
 3. `e` → ⇧
 4. `r` → ↵
+5. `t` toggles the layer on/off (i.e., so you don't have to hold down ⇪)
-5. `a` → ⌥ on Mac, ⌃ on Windows
+6. `a` → ⌥ on Mac, ⌃ on Windows
-6. `s` → ⌘ on Mac, Alt on Windows
+7. `s` → ⌘ on Mac, Alt on Windows
-7. `d` → ⌫
+8. `d` → ⌫
-8. `f` → ⌦
+9. `f` → ⌦
-9. `z` opens the numpad layer
-10. `x` → ⌃ + ⇧ + Tab (go to previous tab)
-11. `c` → ⌃ + Tab (go to next tab)
+10. `g` → Insert

-The left hand can be used to access common functions that traditionally require the right hand such as enter, backspace, and delete, allowing the user to comfortably perform these functions while navigating with the right hand or mouse.
-This prevents the need to, e.g., repeatedly move the right hand between the keyboard and mouse, or between the arrows and other keys, to access these functions while navigating.
+The left hand can be used to access common functions that traditionally require the right hand such as enter, backspace, and delete, allowing the user to comfortably perform these functions while navigating with the right hand or mouse without needing to move the right hand back and forth.

-### Right Hand (navigation + symbols)
+### Right Hand (navigation)
 Navigation functions may be accessed via your right hand:
 1. `i` → up
 2. `j` → left